Picovoice/picollm/demo/web/completion/README.md

 # picoLLM Completion Web Demo

 This is a basic demo to show how to use picoLLM on web browsers, using the IIFE version of the library (i.e. an HTML script tag).
-It instantiates a PicoLLM worker engine to generate text.
+It instantiates a picoLLM worker engine to generate text.

 ## AccessKey

-PIcoLLM requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Picovoice SDKs.
+PicoLLM requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Picovoice SDKs.
 You can get your `AccessKey` for free.
 Make sure to keep your `AccessKey` secret.
 Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.

 ## Models

-picoLLM Inference Engine on Web supports the following open-weight models.
+picoLLM Inference Web Engine supports the following open-weight models.
 The models are on [Picovoice Console](https://console.picovoice.ai/).

 - Gemma